 Use the Grantee Search to find a grantee’s page.

-Biweekly Expenditure Report
+Monthly Expenditure Report

 NSP Snapshot Reports provide a "snapshot" picture for grantees and community stakeholders.
 The snapshots provide data on commitments, drawdowns, activity types, and program income.
 There are program-wide snapshots for NSP1, NSP2, and NSP3 as well as individual snapshots for each grantee.
 Snapshots are posted quarterly.